 7. Self Motivation

-The Army Cadets have a few great tips (see below) about How To Improve Self-Motivation in the Workplace.
+The Army Cadets have a few great tips about improving self-motivation in the workplace:

 - Develop a good work/life balance: Again, often easier said than done, but this is an important one to strive for, especially if you have a demanding job.

 - Get to know your colleagues: Even if you work in a large company, take the time to get to know your colleagues.
-When you value and care about the people you’re working with, it makes it a lot easier to motivate yourself to work hard makes it much more manageable.
+When you value and care about the people you’re working with, motivating yourself to work hard makes it much more manageable.

 Leadership is a unique soft skill that provides limitless benefits to all companies.
-To be a leader means that you have an extensive set of soft skills, including many mentioned above.
-Also, traits such as empathy, thoroughness, creativity, vision, and risk-taking ability encompass a strong leader and are very important in the office and on-site.
+Being a leader means having an extensive set of soft skills, including many mentioned above.
+Also, empathy, thoroughness, creativity, vision, and risk-taking ability encompass a strong leader and are very important in the office and on-site.

-Personal development guru, Tony Robbins, suggests the following 7 Ways of Developing Leadership Skills.
+Personal development guru, Tony Robbins, suggests the following ways of developing leadership skills.

 - Be passionate